 Smell is extremely important for both your cat and your French Bulldog for communication.
 You will transition your pets more effectively into your home if they have become used to each others scent.

-You can begin the process by swapping bedding between both the pets.
+You can begin the process by swapping bedding between both pets.
 That way, well before they interact, they have gotten to know each other a bit.

 Please be aware of the mannerisms of both your pets when introducing your Frenchie to the cat.
 If your cat’s ears are laid back, or their tail is swinging back and forth, it is a reliable indicator of unease.

-You also want to be aware of the body language of your Frenchie as they do have strong prey drive due to their ratter heritage.
+You also want to be aware of the body language of your Frenchie as they do have a strong prey drive due to their ratter heritage.

 |Ahead of time, exercise your Frenchie and give them something to eat.
 Then either put your French Bulldog on a short leash or put them in their crate.|